 Why Allocate Equity among Startup Co-founders?

 The answer is quite simple – to boost loyalty.
 An equity split is the distribution of one’s degree of ownership in an entity.
 This is the most expensive yet valuable asset.
-If a co-founder owns some shares of your company, they are automatically given some authority in decision-making processes.
+If a co-founder owns some shares of your company, he/she is automatically given some authority in decision-making processes.
 This elevates co-founders’ enthusiasm while showing your gratitude and respect to them.
 Startup equity allocation only underlines the importance of the contribution made by each team member to the company that motivates your partners to do their best.

 It’s important to note that investors pay special attention to the way co-founders allocate equity because it tells them a lot about engagement and solidarity inside the team.
 If for example, in a team of three co-founders, one person owns 80% of startup shares and the other two people only 10%, investors are likely to doubt trust in this team.